-- Choose one of the birds above and on the previous page.
-You may want to choose the bird whose UK location is closest to you or according to difficulty (Bewick's swan and osprey are more difficult than the others). - Ask your child to look at the information for that bird.
+- Choose one of the birds on the previous pages.
+You may want to choose the bird whose UK location is closest to you. - Ask your child to look at the information for that bird.

 !
 Where does the bird spend our summer?